 I hate to buy anything without a promo code if I can help it, so if you’re on the hunt for a Kiwi Crate promo code, I have you covered.

-Or you can use the Kiwi Crate promo code SHARE10 for $10 off your first box.
+Use the Kiwi Crate promo code READING for 30% off your first box!

 How do I cancel Kiwi Crate?

 I’ve heard rumors that it used to be really challenging to cancel Kiwi Crate subscriptions, but now you can just log into your account, choose the “Subscriptions” option under your name in the top-right corner, then click “Edit” next to your subscription and click the “Cancel Subscription” button.

 And if you have trouble for any reason, you can call the Kiwi Crate phone number: 1 (800) 714-4828.